Blood sugar dysregulation and insulin resistance causes a LOT of health issues—and I’m not just talking about pre-diabetes or diabetes!

 Clues You’re Dealing with Insulin Resistance

 When I’m working with a patient, my biggest focus is on listening to the story their body is telling.

 Labs can be very helpful (more on that in a minute), but what your body communicates through symptoms provides the most important insight.

-There’s actually several clues you’re dealing with insulin resistance, and these are related to how you feel, your lifestyle choices, and where your body gains weight:
+There are actually several clues you’re dealing with insulin resistance, and these are related to how you feel, your lifestyle choices, and where your body gains weight:

 - Waking up with sugar cravings